mrrtzz/ECC/README.md

 ### Definition
 integer b is the inverse of integer a mod p where a.b = 1 mod p
 ### Procedure
-the function `inverseModulo` will get two numbers namely a and p and it will calculate the inverse of a mod p using the function extended euclidean algorithm
+the function `inverseModulo` will get two numbers namely a and p and it will calculate the inverse of a mod p using the function `extended_gcd`